-Classifications can be simple labels but they can also be defined with attributes that allow you to assign values to further describe the entity where the classification is assigned.
-A typical use for attributes would be to refine the meaning of a general category.
+You can add key-value pairs, or attributes to the definition of a classification.
+A typical use for classification attributes would be to refine the meaning of a general category.
 Data assets identified with a classification of "PII" or Personally Identifiable Information can have classification attributes that indicate the nature of the information to drive data masking or expiration policies.
-Columns tagged with "PII" might be further separated into phone numbers, credit card numbers, and "other" where a Ranger policy identifies masks for the phone and credit card numbers and simply blocks columns tagged as "PII" with attribute "Other".
+Columns tagged with "PII" might be further separated into phone numbers, credit card numbers, and "other."
+A Ranger policy based on the classification can use the attribute values to identify masks for the phone and credit card numbers and to block columns tagged as "PII" with attribute "Other."